Two Effects, One Trigger: On the Modality Gap, Object Bias, and Information Imbalance in Contrastive Vision-Language Models: Introduction

-In summary, the contributions of our \textbf{analysis} paper are as follows: 1) The modality gap is driven by \emph{only few embedding dimensions}.
-2) For off-the-shelf contrastive vision-language models, the modality gap and downstream performance are \emph{positively correlated} due to common confounders.
-Controlling for more confounders indicates that a lower modality gap indeed correlates with higher performance.
-3) Image and text embeddings have \emph{distinct characteristics} despite coupling them via the cross-modal loss.
-4) Object bias is caused by higher \emph{per-sample caption presence bias}.
-5) Improvements on object tasks yield improvements on attribute tasks.
-6) An \emph{information imbalance} between the modalities leads to both the modality gap and the object bias.
+The findings of our \textbf{analysis} paper are: 1) For off-the-shelf contrastive \acrshortpl{vlm}, a larger modality gap correlates with better performance due to common confounders.
+However, controlling for these confounders suggests that a \emph{lower modality gap correlates with better performance}.
+2) \emph{Only few embedding dimensions} drive the modality gap.
+3) Image and text embeddings have \emph{distinct characteristics}, like different neighborhood orderings.
+4) Object bias does not negatively correlate with performance on object tasks.
+5) An \emph{information imbalance} between the modalities leads to both the modality gap and the object bias.
+6) The modality gap is a by-product of the model's efforts to \emph{deal with the uncertainty} (entropy) caused by information imbalance.
+7) Object bias is caused by higher \emph{per-sample caption presence bias}, which is also a consequence of the information imbalance.

-\section{Related Work}
+\section{Related work}

-Contrastive vision-language representation learning has recently emerged as an effective technique to learn representations with weak supervision that work for a wide range of tasks and have intriguing properties, such as strong zero-shot abilities.
-However, our understanding of the learned representation is in its infancy.
-For instance, recent work showed the presence of a \emph{modality gap} and attributed it to the cone effect of model initialization and the contrastive loss \cite{liang2022mind}.
-Subsequent work explored the influence of the Softmax temperature~\cite{udandarao2022understanding,shi2023towards}.
-Other work found that the modality gap is orthogonal to the span of image and text embeddings \cite{zhang2023diagnosing}.
-In this work, we find that few dimensions are responsible for the separation of the modalities, and identify that information imbalance between images and text is the driving factor for the modality gap.
+Contrastive \acrshortpl{vlm} have emerged as an effective approach to learn representations through weak supervision that work for a wide range of tasks and have intriguing properties, such as strong zero-shot abilities.
+However, the learning framework comes with potential issues and our understanding of it is in its infancy.

+For example, recent work showed the existence of a \emph{modality gap}.
+They attributed it to the cone effect at model initialization and the contrastive loss that preserves it \citep{liang2022mind}.
+The cone effect refers to the observation that the embedding space is restricted to a narrow cone.
+The modality gap emerges at initialization, as it is unlikely that both encoders use the same cone with random initialization.
+Subsequent work studied the influence of the temperature parameter \citep{udandarao2022understanding,shi2023towards}.
+Other work found that the modality gap is orthogonal to the span of image and text embeddings \citep{zhang2023diagnosing}.
+In this work, we find that few dimensions drive the modalities apart and show that information imbalance is the main factor for the emergence of the modality gap.